cap-js-community/feature-toggle-library/docs/concepts/index.md

 |         | `featureToggles.configFiles`            | `options.configFiles`                 |
 | runtime | `featureToggles.config`                 | `options.config`                      |

+This approach allows you to override configurations at various levels.
+To make the actual runtime configuration clear, you can use the `/rest/feature/state`, or `/rest/feature/redisRead` endpoints, or their underlying library counterpart `toggles.getFeaturesInfos()`.

 ## Single Key Approach

 | ![](concepts-single-key.png) |